Herbal and Natural Medicine, Plus Some Regular First Aid

 - Hibiscus green tea can lower blood sugar and thus improve blood sugar management in prediabetics.

-- German chamomile tea is helpful for food poisoning, stomachache, upset stomach, and indigestion.
+- German chamomile tea is helpful for food poisoning, headache, mild insomnia, stomachache, upset stomach, and indigestion.
+I've even used it for stomach flu before.

-- NEW: Herbal morning-after pill.
+- Herbal morning-after pill.
 This will not abort a fetus nor should it be used to attempt to do so; that is dangerous and the wrong combination of herbs for such a thing.
-This is not a good substitute for using a condom; it exists because sometimes accidents and mistakes happen.
+This is not a good substitute for using a condom and water-based lube; it exists because sometimes accidents and mistakes happen.
 This is unlikely to harm any living thing and nearly impossible for it to do so if you drink it right after the proverbial big mistake.
 What it does is cause your period to come on early.
 Avoid it if you have kidney problems.
 Peel and grate 5 inches of fresh ginger.
 Finely mince 1 tbsp fresh parsley or use 1 tbsp dried parsley, and 1 tbsp dried oregano.
 Simmer the grated ginger in 4.5 cups of water for 15 minutes.
 Take it off the heat and add the parsley and oregano.
 Let it cool.
 You can add brown sugar to sweeten it if you like, but not honey.
 Sip the pot of tea throughout the day.
 Also drink a couple of cups of orange juice.
+Repeating this each day until your period comes can be done if you are feeling paranoid but shouldn't be necessary.
+It is recommended to learn the rhythm method aka natural family planning to use in conjunction with responsible condom and water-based lube usage.

 - Flu: Herbs for flu